HumanBrainProject/openMINDS_generator/README.md

 import openMINDS
 import openMINDS.version_manager

+# Initialise a local copy of openMINDS
+import openMINDS
+import openMINDS.version_manager

-# Initialise the local copy of openMINDS
+# Initialise a local copy of openMINDS
 openMINDS.version_manager.init()

 # Select which version of openMINDS to use